Helmut Kohl: Family

 On 27 June 1960, Kohl married Hannelore Renner, after he had already asked for her hand in marriage in 1953, delaying the ceremony until he was financially stable.
 Both had known each other since 1948 when they met in a dancing class.
 They had two sons, Walter Kohl (born 1963) and Peter Kohl (born 1965).
 Hannelore Kohl had studied languages and spoke fluent French and English; during her husband's political career, she was an important adviser to him, especially on world affairs.
 She was a steadfast advocate of German reunification even before it seemed feasible and of NATO and Germany's alliance with the United States.
 They shared a love for German food: his commentary enhanced the cookbook A Culinary Voyage Through Germany that she edited.

-Both sons were educated in the United States, at Harvard University and MIT, respectively.
+Both sons were educated in the United States, at Harvard University and the MIT, respectively.
 Walter Kohl worked as a financial analyst with Morgan Stanley in New York City and later founded a consulting firm with his father in 1999.
 Peter Kohl worked as an investment banker in London for many years.
-Walter Kohl was formerly married to the business administration academic Christine Volkmann and they have a son, Johannes Volkmann; he is now married to the Korean-born Kyung-Sook Kohl née Hwang.
+Walter Kohl was formerly married to the business administration academic Christine Volkmann, and they have a son, Johannes Volkmann; he is now married to the Korean-born Kyung-Sook Kohl née Hwang.
 Peter Kohl is married to the Turkish-born investment banker Elif Sözen-Kohl, the daughter of a wealthy Turkish industrialist, and they have a daughter, Leyla Kohl (born 2002).

 On 5 July 2001, his wife, Hannelore, died by suicide; she had suffered from photodermatitis for many years.